-The Best Television Shows of All-Time: A List
+What Are the Best Television Shows of All-Time?

 Having been a film critic for numerous years, television was not my thing.
 However, over the last couple of decades, I've increasingly filled my media diet with television.
 Back in the old days, I used to watch programs like "Hill St. Blues" and "St. Elsewhere".
 At the time, they were some of the best television programs around.
 However, with the rise of cable television, the traditional television series has taken off.

 I am arguing, by making this list, that the best television programs ever made have occurred within the last two decades.
 This is primarily because the ability of creative people to tell their stories has changed.
 Almost anything can be done now and almost anything can be shown.
 Thirty years ago, a show like "The Wire" or "Breaking Bad" simply could not have been made.

 If I made a list of the greatest movies of all-time, it would include movies from all eras.
 Not so with a list of the greatest television shows.
 We're living in a true renaissance for television and anybody who hasn't seen these television series, is doing themselves a disservice.

 What makes a great television show?

 In my opinion, the thing that distinguishes a great television show from a merely good one is complexity - complexity of story, character, and especially writing.
 A great television show challenges the viewer.
 It's unpredictable and never afraid to take chances.

 "The Wire" did this and more.
 It was, and still is, the greatest television show ever made.

 One of the reasons I ascribe this honor to "The Wire" is because the show was also one of the most challenging shows.
 "The Wire" examined the drug trade in Baltimore and how it affected various groups.
 It followed each of those groups of people and told their stories.
 Sometimes those stories were linear and sometimes they weren't.